Google webmaster guidelines > Quality guidelines - Basic Principles > Principle three of four in this category states...

 Many people find themselves perplexed when they see that Google somehow knows that your website is related to another even though there are no links between your site and another.
 How does that happen?

-The reason it happens is actually one of the key reasons that links schemes can be very destructive to your websites ranking in Google.
+The reason it happens is actually one of the key reasons that links schemes can be very destructive to your websites ranking in Google as described above.

 Google has found many ways to determine what a website is about, the most well known reason is links.
 What does a site link to and what sites link to it.